joshbermanssw/joshbermanssw/README.md

 ### Hi there 👋

-- I am currently a student at the University of Sydney studying B Com and B AdvComp
+- Software Developer at SSW Sydney - https://ssw.com.au/people/josh-berman
-- Intern at SSW Sydney - https://ssw.com.au/people/josh-berman
+- I am currently a student at the University of Sydney undertaking a double degree in a Bachelor of Advanced Computing (major of Computer Science) and a Bachelor of Commerce (major of Finance)
-- I spend my free time surfing and playing football!
+- In my free time you'll find me at the beach, surfing or travelling

 <!--
 **joshbermanssw/joshbermanssw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.